Mango (singer)

 Giuseppe "Pino" Mango (6 November 1954 – 8 December 2014), better known mononymously as Mango, was an Italian singer-songwriter and musician.
-He was known for his style which fuses pop, rock, folk, world music and for his extensive vocal range.
+He was known for his style, which fuses pop, rock, folk, world music and for his extensive vocal range.
 He is best known for the song "Oro", from his 1986 breakout album release Odissea.
 Other hits include "Lei verrà", "Mediterraneo", "Bella d'estate", "Amore per te", "Come Monnalisa", "Nella mia città" and "La rondine".

 Mango has been defined by Italian music author Mario Luzzatto Fegiz as an "authentic innovator of Italian pop music" and AllMusic considers him an "Italian rock fusion innovator".
 He wrote songs for Italian artists such as Patty Pravo, Loredana Bertè, Andrea Bocelli, Mietta.
 Part of his repertoire was performed by Italian and foreign musicians, including Mina, Mia Martini, Leo Sayer, Hélène Ségara and Eleftheria Arvanitaki.

 Biography

 Beginning and early career

 Mango was born in Lagonegro, province of Potenza.
 He grew up listening mainly to soul and hard rock music, his favourite musicians included Aretha Franklin, Led Zeppelin, Deep Purple and Peter Gabriel.
 He began his musical activity as a teen, playing in a cover band with his older brother Michele.
 Mango was not into Italian music at the time, stating he only performed some Lucio Battisti's songs.
-He started to study sociology at the University of Salerno but he left after deciding to move to Rome trying to enter the music business.
+He started to study sociology at the University of Salerno, but he left after deciding to move to Rome, trying to enter the music business.

 In 1976 Mango recorded his first album, La mia ragazza è un gran caldo.
-Two songs from the album, "Per te che mi apri l'universo" and "Tu pioggia io mattino", attracted the attention of Patty Pravo, who put them on her album Tanto (1976), though, the title of the second song was changed in "Per amarti d'amore".
+Two songs from the album, "Per te che mi apri l'universo" and "Tu pioggia io mattino", attracted the attention of Patty Pravo, who put them on her album Tanto (1976), though the title of the second song was changed to "Per amarti d'amore".
 Mia Martini also liked Mango's music and covered the song "Se mi sfiori" on the album Che vuoi che sia... se t'ho aspettato tanto (1976).

 He released other records like Arlecchino (1979) and È pericoloso sporgersi (1982).
-His first three works did not receive attention by the media, pushing Mango to abandon the music career but the meeting with lyricist Mogol changed his mind.
+His first three works did not receive attention from the media, pushing Mango to abandon his music career, but the meeting with lyricist Mogol changed his mind.